 - Once a fearful hunter, the modern Great Dane had been bred to be great show dogs instead.
 This was due to the dying popularity of hunting.

 - Great Danes were once believed to help repel evil spirits and ghosts.
 It’s no wonder Scooby-Doo was a Great Dane!

 - In 1941, a Great Dane once diffused a bomb by urinating on it.
 This Great Dane was awarded two Blue Cross Medals.

 Highlights: Devoted, Fearless, Vigilant

-The Dobermann is the grand daddy of all Pinscher dogs, and possibly all German breeds.
-They possess both the brawn and the brains.
-A quick glance at this muscular 100-pound beast and you’ll know exactly why they’re such respected police and military dogs.
+The Doberman is the grand daddy of all Pinscher dogs, and possibly all German breeds.
+Not only do they have the brains, but also the brawn.
+A quick glance at this muscular 100-pound beast and you’ll know exactly why they’re respected police dogs.